rf8f76e33/apijam-FS/Labs/Core/Lab 2 - Traffic Management for APIs/README.md

   increase concurrency at high transaction rates.

-**Questions:**
+# Lab Video

+If you like to learn by watching, here is a short video on using Spike Arrest policy. [https://youtu.be/3Gi-GGTqllg](https://youtu.be/3Gi-GGTqllg)

+# Earn Extra-points

+Now that you have protected your backend against spike in traffic, Explore more about spike arrest policy using docs here, [http://docs.apigee.com/api-services/reference/spike-arrest-policy](http://docs.apigee.com/api-services/reference/spike-arrest-policy) & update the policy with identifer like queryparam on which spike arrest counter is updated.
+Use message weight property to assign a weight to the counter.

+# Quiz

+1. Assume there is a single message processor, Spike Arrest rate limit is 2 pm, What is the interval of time in which a single API Request is allowed to reach target server ?

+2. Is it possible to implement spike arrest based on run time variables like per developer / per app ?

-* Suppose you modified the ResponseCache policy to have a TTL of 10 seconds.
+3. Suppose you modified the ResponseCache policy to have a TTL of 10 seconds.
 Then, suppose you sent new requests in.
 At this point, Would you expect the cache to be re-filled every 10 seconds?
 Explain.

-* What would you need to do in order to allow an administrator the ability to clear the cache?
+4. What would you need to do in order to allow an administrator the ability to clear the cache?

-## Summary
+# Summary

 That completes this hands-on lesson.
 You learned how to use the Spike Arrest to protect the environment from traffic spikes and to use the